StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-#### Steven asking Dr. Luginbill of Ichthys.com for clarification on the text of Sinaiticus
+#### Steven asking Dr. Luginbill of Ichthys.com for clarification on the text of Sinaiticus {#handling-several-other-matters-steven-asking-dr-luginbill-of-ichthys-com-for-clarification-on-the-text-of-sinaiticus}

 Hi Bob,